Symbolism in the Church: The Cross

 Machine Embroidery Design

-Symbolism in the Church: The Cross – Where do you see Latin crosses being used in your church?
+Symbolism in the Church: The Cross – Where do you observe the use of Latin crosses as symbols?

 If you enjoy learning about church symbolism, you may also enjoy learning about the Christmas Rose and Legend in one of our other blog posts.